Pece17/Python/README.md

 - being able to fetch movie lists from **.txt files**, **CSV files**, or other files
 - the program shouldn't automatically terminate when a tournament is finished—it should ask whether to redo with the same movies, to start a completely new tournament, or to close the program ✅
 - a better user interface instead of just command line
+- general polishing at the very end of the project

 Specifying the stage of the tournament during each matchup is simple enough, just changing what the **input** message says: